mat3rial/silver-guide-argent/en/_posts/2020-05-27-2-1-evaluation-of-the-donation.md

 [see tab: _Diagrams_]({{ site.baseurl }}/en/toolkit/diagrams){: .toolkit}

-Here are a few concrete examples of how to reasonably estimate fair value:
+Go to next step for more concrete examples of how to reasonably estimate fair value.

 {% include next_step_button.html link="2_1_1-donations-of-goods/" %}